Jacobi Medical Center

 Jacobi Medical Center (NYC Health + Hospitals/Jacobi) is a municipal hospital operated by NYC Health + Hospitals in affiliation with the Albert Einstein College of Medicine.
 The facility is located in the Morris Park neighborhood of the Bronx, New York City.
 It is named in honor of German physician Abraham Jacobi, who is regarded as the father of American pediatrics.

 Founded in 1955 as Bronx Municipal Hospital Center, the hospital opened concurrent with the opening of the Albert Einstein College of Medicine.
 This was the first time a medical school and municipal hospital entered into a formal affiliation agreement at the same time they were both built—and their relationship continues to this day.
 Jacobi is a primary clerkship site for 3rd- and 4th-year medical students from the Albert Einstein College of Medicine.
 Jacobi offers residency training programs in Internal Medicine, Pediatrics and Radiology.
 It also offers many joint residency programs with Montefiore Medical Center.

 Jacobi provides health care for some 1.2 million Bronx and New York City area residents.
 It is one of the 11 acute care hospitals of NYC Health + Hospitals and a partner in the North Bronx Healthcare Network with the North Central Bronx Hospital.
 As one of the largest medical facilities of NYC, Jacobi houses the Bronx's only burn unit and Level I trauma center.
 The hospital also houses a Level III neonatal intensive care unit and FDNY EMS Station 20 (formerly NYC*EMS Station 23).
 Jacobi had over 320,000 clinical visits and over 100,000 emergency department visits in 2016.
 Jacobi also houses one of only two Snakebite Treatment Centers in the tri-state area.

-The Jacobi Hyperbaric Medicine Service provides care for both inpatient and ambulatory patients in a large facility featuring a spacious, 23-foot long chamber.
-This room-like chamber is one which patients and medical support staff can actually walk into.
-It can comfortably accommodate up to nine patients at a time.
-Operating around the clock, the Hyperbaric Medicine Service provides life-saving care for burn patients and smoke inhalation injuries.
-In addition, Jacobi is the designated New York City Referral Center for the Diver's Alert Network, providing emergency care for decompression sickness.
-It also treats patients with gas gangrene and acute air embolism, and is widely used on an elective basis to promote wound healing from radiation injuries, compromised skin grafts, diabetic ulcers, and osteomyelitis.